leapfrogtechnology/coding-guidelines/docs/git/pull_request_template.md

 Describe your changes in detail.

 ## Motivation, Context and link to the ticket

 - Why is this change required?
-What problem does it solve?
+What does it do?
 - If it fixes an open issue, please link to the issue here.
-- Link to the related Jira ticket.

 ## Related PRs